-Over the years, we have developed specific programs to accommodate middle school students on travel abroad cross-cultural experiences.
-While many student travel programs are reserved and designed for older, high school or college-aged students, we have developed various itineraries that cater to teachers with students ages 12-14 years old.
+Over the years we developed specific programs to accommodate middle school students on travel abroad cross-cultural experiences.
+While many student travel programs are reserved and designed for high school or college-aged students, we have developed various itineraries that cater to teachers with students ages 12-14 years old.

 Our middle school program itineraries expose younger students to genuine Costa Rican lifestyle with Spanish-language immersion and community service (with the additional support that this age group requires).
 Here are examples of how we customize our student programs to fit the needs of middle school students: